-Orders submitted online to the IRS: 3 - 4 business days
+EIN application orders submitted online to the IRS: 3 - 4 business days

-It's not uncommon for an EIN to get misplaced.
-If you can't locate the Federal Tax ID Number for your company, there are several ways to find it.
+It's not uncommon for an employer identification number to get misplaced.
+If you can't locate the Federal Tax ID Number for your company, do not start another EIN application.
+There are several ways to find your Federal Tax ID Number.

-You can contact the IRS directly at (267) 941-1099 (if you are not in the U.S.) or at 800-829-4933 (if you are in the U.S.) and request a replacement confirmation letter called a 147C letter; the IRS will fax it to you upon request.
+If you lose your EIN, you can contact the IRS directly within the U.S.at 800-829-4933, or at (267) 941-1099 if you are not in the U.S., and request a replacement confirmation letter (also called a 147C letter).
+The IRS will fax it to you.

 If you have any questions about obtaining an EIN for your Delaware company or requesting a 147C letter from the IRS, feel free to contact us with your questions at 800-345-2677 or email@example.com.

-Please note: Harvard Business Services, Inc. is not affiliated with the state of Delaware or the IRS.
+Please note: Harvard Business Services, Inc. is not affiliated with the State of Delaware or the IRS.

 The HBS Blog offers insight on Delaware corporations and LLCs as well as information about entrepreneurship, startups and general business topics.